 Try to negotiate a flat rate from pick-up to destination point, as traffic can be congested in and around the border crossing; a good rate can quickly become exorbitant when paying hourly.

-Take a Train to Hong Kong
+Take a Train

 The train is a reliable (and affordable) transportation link between Hong Kong and the mainland, and the KCR ( Kowloon-Canton Railway) connects Hong Kong with Shenzhen (Lo Wu), Dongguan, and Guangzhou.

 The furthest of these points, Guangzhou, can be reached in under two hours, but journey times can vary depending on how long the lines are at the immigration offices, so plan accordingly for your trip to avoid running late on account of dealing with the passport administration.

 If your hotel is on the Kowloon side, you need the Hunghom station.
 If you are on Hong Kong Island, catch the MTR, get off at Kowloon Tong, and follow signs for the KCR.
 Fares range from $145 to $250 (HKD), depending on the class of service and route.